dhairya0907/Hacker-News-API/README.md

 ### What I learned
 * How to use API in React.
-* How to desing React web application.
+* How to Design React web application.
 * How Sturcture React web appliction source code.